- Collin Swan, Senior Counsel, World Bank Office of Suspension & Debarment (USA)

 Co-author (with Katarzyna Kuźma) of Combating Collusion in Public Procurement – Legal Limitations on Joint Bidding – Edward Elgar Publishing 2020 – ISBN 978-17-899-0484-0 (to be published 10.2020)

-- Moderator: Faisal Siddiqui, Deputy Chief Compliance Officer, International Finance Corporation (Washington DC)
+- Moderator: Faisal Siddiqui, Deputy Chief Compliance Officer, International Finance Corporation (USA)

 Faisal is Deputy Chief Compliance Officer at the International Finance Corporation (IFC), the private sector arm of the World Bank Group.
 Faisal helps lead IFC’s Business Risk and Compliance Department, which focuses on integrity, regulatory, international tax, privacy and conflict of interest risks.
 Faisal also directly manages IFC’s integrity due diligence efforts (including anti-corruption, AML/CFT, and sanctions issues) and heads many of its crisis management teams.
 Most recently, he has co-led IFC’s response to the fall of The Abraaj Group, described by The Economist as the “biggest collapse in private equity history.”